-Together, our team focuses on the three C's of weatherization: Cost, Comfort, and Conservation.
+Through our energy audit process, we focus on the three C's of weatherization: Cost, Comfort, and Conservation.
 Whether you're interested in reducing utility costs, creating more comfortable living spaces, or conserving our natural resources, our weatherization services can help!
 Members of Green Iowa AmeriCorps undergo training and earn Building Analyst Professional certification from the Building Performance Institute (BPI).
-Armed with this training, our service teams assess a home's efficiency, evaluate problem areas, and seek potential solutions.
+Armed with this training, our service teams assess a home's efficiency, evaluates problem areas, and seeks potential solutions.

-WINDOWS: Permanent solutions such as caulking and sealing around window frame, installing sash locks.
+Windows: Permanent solutions such as caulking and sealing around the window frame, installing sash locks.
 Seasonal (temporary) solutions include rope caulking and window kits.